Risk Information

 Deputy to Group CEO

-Mr. Masatoshi Kumagai and Mr. Masashi Yasuda, who serve as part-time directors, have been appointed to provide advice on the business of our corporate group.
-However, the management policies of GMO Internet Group may have an impact on our corporate group's business operations and financial performance.
+Mr. Masatoshi Kumagai and Mr. Masashi Yasuda, who serve as non-executive directors, have been appointed to provide advice on the business of the Group.
+However, the management policies of GMO Internet Group may have an impact on the Group's business operations and financial performance.

 Ensuring Independence from GMO Internet Group, Inc.

-In our corporate group's business activities and management decisions, all operations are independently executed and developed based on our own decision-making process.
-Additionally, the concurrent roles held by executives at GMO Internet Group, Inc. do not hinder our independent management decisions.
-We consider that our corporate group's management autonomy is fully ensured, maintaining independence from GMO Internet Group, Inc..
+In the Group's business activities and management decisions, all operations are independently executed and developed based on its own decision-making process.
+Additionally, the concurrent roles held by executives at GMO Internet Group, Inc. do not hinder the Company's independent management decisions.
+The Company considers that the Group's management autonomy is fully ensured, maintaining independence from GMO Internet Group, Inc.

-Business Activities of Each Business in Our Corporate Group
+Business Activities of Each Business in the Group

-In the Internet Infrastructure business, we have internalized our development structure to provide products and services that meet customer needs.
+In the Internet Infrastructure Business, we have internalized our development structure to provide products and services that meet customer needs.
 We offer one-stop services that serve as the foundation for individuals, corporations, and local governments to disseminate information and conduct economic activities on the Internet.
-Most of these are stock-type services, which form a strong revenue base for our group.
+Most of these are recurring (stock-type) revenue products, which form a solid recurring revenues base for the Group.
 However, in the cloud and hosting service field, due to low barriers to entry, there are many competitors in the industry, resulting in intense competition.

-To address the increasingly sophisticated and diverse customer needs, our corporate group adopts a multi-brand strategy.
-However, if competition further intensifies due to factors such as price wars, it could impact our corporate group's financial performance.
-In addition, domain coordination and management are centrally handled by ICANN (The Internet Corporation for Assigned Names and Numbers), a private nonprofit organization based in the U.S. Depending on ICANN’s actions, there could be effects on the development of our business.
+To address the increasingly sophisticated and diverse customer needs, the Group adopts a multi-brand strategy.
+However, if competition further intensifies due to factors such as price wars, it could impact the Group's financial performance.
+In addition, domain coordination and management are centrally handled by ICANN (The Internet Corporation for Assigned Names and Numbers), a private nonprofit organization based in the U.S. Depending on ICANN’s actions, there could be effects on the development of the Company's business.

-For our Internet connectivity services, we procure network lines from telecommunications carriers.
-If the terms of these agreements were to deteriorate due to contract changes or other factors, it could also impact our group’s financial performance.
+For our Internet connection services, we procure network lines from telecommunications carriers.
+If the terms of these agreements were to deteriorate due to contract changes or other factors, it could also impact the Group’s financial performance.

-In the Online Advertisement and Media segment, we aim to establish a dominant market position and are strengthening our capabilities in the ad technology field and enhancing the development of our proprietary products and media, in order to adapt to the anticipated complexities and multifaceted changes in the Internet advertising market.
-However, if there are delays in responding to new technologies or if services are provided that diverge from user preferences, the number of users for each platform we handle may decline, potentially affecting the sales of ad inventory on those platforms.
+In the Internet Advertising and Media Business, we aim to establish a dominant market position and are strengthening our capabilities in the ad technology field and enhancing the development of our proprietary products and media, in order to adapt to the anticipated complexities and multifaceted changes in the Internet advertising market.
+However, if there are delays in responding to new technologies or if services are provided that diverge from user preferences, the number of users for each platform the Group handles may decline, potentially affecting the sales of ad inventory on those platforms.

-Furthermore, if any of the Internet advertising media operators we deal with are found to be involved in so-called “ad fraud,” advertising exposure from affected advertisers may decrease, leading to a reduction in our corporate group’s advertising volume, which could impact our overall business performance.
+Furthermore, if any of the Internet advertising media operators the Group deals with are found to be involved in so-called “ad fraud,” advertising exposure from affected advertisers may decrease, leading to a reduction in the Group’s advertising volume, which could impact the Group's financial performance.

-The Online Advertisement and Media segment includes companies that act as authorized agencies for LINE Yahoo Corporation and Google, Inc., and a significant portion of our group’s consolidated transaction volume is comprised of products from these two companies.
-While we currently maintain good relationships with these partners, changes in their business strategies, contract renewal terms, or industry trends could result in decreased transaction volumes, which may affect the performance of our corporate group.
+The Internet Advertising and Media Business includes companies that act as authorized agencies for LY Corporation and Google Inc., and a significant portion of the Group’s consolidated transaction volume is comprised of products from these two companies.
+While we currently maintain good relationships with these partners, changes in their business strategies, contract renewal terms, or industry trends could result in decreased transaction volumes, which may affect the financial performance of the Group.

-Global Business Development and Activities with Global Companies
+Global Business Development and Business Activities with Global Companies

-Our corporate group is promoting operations at overseas offices and business alliances with overseas companies in order to respond to business expansion and technological innovation.
-These partnerships comply with local laws and regulations; however, the implementation or revision of laws related to the import and export of services, taxation systems such as tariffs, corporate mergers or dissolutions of local partners, or other unforeseen local legal or governmental policy changes may result in administrative recommendations, procedural requirements, or orders and guidance by authorities.
-These may restrict the execution of such business and could impact our corporate group’s financial condition and business performance.
+The Group is promoting operations at global offices and business alliances with global companies in order to respond to business expansion and technological innovation.
+These partnerships comply with local laws and regulations; however, the implementation or revision of laws related to the import and export of services, taxation systems such as tariffs, corporate mergers or dissolutions of local companies, or other unforeseen local legal or governmental policy changes may result in administrative recommendations, procedural requirements, or orders and guidance by authorities.
+These may restrict the execution of such business and could impact the Group’s financial condition and business performance.

-In addition, if overseas partners are affected by social or political turmoil such as war, terrorism, conflict, riots, or other factors, it could impact our corporate group’s business activities.
+In addition, if global companies are affected by social or political turmoil such as war, terrorism, conflict, riots, or other factors, it could impact the Group’s business activities.

 Information Security

-Our corporate group, through its business activities, handles sensitive information from users and business partners, including personal information.
-We recognize that maintaining a robust and appropriate information asset management system is a critical priority.
+The Group, through its business activities, handles sensitive information from users and business partners, including personal information.
+The Company recognizes that maintaining a robust and appropriate information asset management system is a critical priority.

-However, in the event of a leakage of information related to users or business partners from our corporate group, our social credibility may be significantly damaged, which could have a serious impact on our business performance and continuity.
+However, in the event of a leakage of information related to users or business partners from the Group, its social credibility may be significantly damaged, which could have a serious impact on the Group's financial performance and business continuity.

 System Management

-Our corporate group specializes in Internet-related services and, in some cases, outsources critical operations such as Internet connectivity and data center maintenance.
+The Group specializes in Internet-related services and, in some cases, outsources critical operations such as Internet connection and data center maintenance.

-As a result, if system failures occur in areas beyond our control—such as unauthorized access by malicious third parties, hardware or software defects (including so-called bugs), or other disruptions—part or all of the network systems used in our business may malfunction.
+As a result, if system failures occur in areas beyond the Group's control—such as unauthorized access by malicious third parties, hardware or software defects (including so-called bugs), or other disruptions—part or all of the network systems used in the Group's business may malfunction.
 This could lead to the loss or alteration of important data, unauthorized acquisition of data by third parties, or suspension of transactions.

-These incidents could not only result in lost revenue opportunities but may also expose our corporate group to significant claims for damages from third parties, administrative guidance from regulatory authorities, suspension of business operations, or other administrative sanctions, potentially having a serious impact on our business activities and financial performance.
+These incidents could not only result in lost revenue opportunities but may also expose the Group to significant claims for damages from third parties, administrative guidance from regulatory authorities, suspension of business operations, or other administrative sanctions, potentially having a serious impact on the Group's business activities and financial performance.

 Compliance